-Located at the mouth of Narragansett Bay, the city’s historic and maritime heritage is on full display at every turn.
-Newport boasts the largest collection of colonial-era homes in the country and an assortment of mansions built by the wealthiest industrialists of the late 1800s.
-Today, many of these mansions (or “summer cottages,” as their owners called them) have been converted into museums, where you can take in the ornate splendor, walk around the grounds, and look out over dramatic cliffs into a sea of fishing boats, sailboats, and yachts.
+Located on Narragansett Bay, Newport’s maritime heritage is on full display at every turn.
+The city boasts the largest collection of colonial-era homes in the country and extravagant mansions built by the wealthiest industrialists of the late 1800s.
+Today, many of these “summer cottages” are now museums, where you can now explore the grounds.

-Beyond Newport’s historical intrigue, there’s also a contemporary flair that draws a younger and more varied crowd.
+Beyond Newport’s history, there’s also a contemporary flair that draws a younger crowd.
 Chic bars, seafood restaurants, and boutiques are sprawled around Bowen’s Wharf and Thames Street, one of the best alfresco dining scenes in New England.
-There’s always something buzzing around in Newport, so it’s no wonder the destination has been a popular vacation getaway for generations.

 Hike the Cliff Walk